 HACC Credit by Examination: Credit by an examination, similar to a comprehensive final examination, is available for many of the courses offered by the College.
-These examinations may be taken by students who have reason to believe that they can pass examinations of this nature because of previous training or experience.
+These examinations may be taken by students who have reason to believe that they can pass examinations of this nature because of completed formal or informal training and experience in topics presented with the rigor of a college-level curriculum.
 Examinations offered under this program are scored on a pass/fail basis.
 Students who wish to petition to earn credit by examination should contact the Chair of the Department that offers the course.
 A fee is required.